 Reduce, Reuse and Recycle – February Session

 The children have had a great session today with George McGavin on reducing, reusing and recycling and the importance of looking after the environment.
 George began the session by showing the children all the rubbish that he had collected on a litter pick from the top of Watersplash Lane to Cheapside School, a distance of just 500 metres!!
 They were rather shocked and surprised at the results of 3.5kg of litter !… but it began making them think!
 George then talked to the children about how much litter we then might find alongside the road networks across the UK.
 This led into talking about the problems with plastics, palm oil and where we dispose of our litter.
 The children have been tasked with a recycling challenge this month.
 Please click on the links below to find out about the challenge.

-Finally – huge congratulations go to Esme Allen for winning the challenge tracker competition this month with an amazing 246 points!
+Finally, huge congratulations to our first winner this month, with an amazing 246 points!
 We were also very impressed with her mature response to the question ‘Should people try and buy food that is grown more locally?’
-Well done Esme.
+Well done!

 Last week we also made The Ascot News !!
 Take a look at the image below to see a copy of the article that appeared in the newspaper this week.
 The article included details of next month’s family event.

 Make sure you tune into Radio Berkshire on Tuesday 26th February at 12pm as George and John will be giving an interview live on Radio Berkshire all about the programme!